-It was soon afterward that the Nuncio and future Pope was recalled to Rome to become Cardinal Secretary of State, and with him would come La Popessa.
-It was at this time that Sister Lehnart truly gained power and earned her moniker.
+It was soon afterwards that the Nuncio was recalled to Rome to become Cardinal Secretary of State, and with him would come La Popessa.
+It was here that Sister Lehnart truly gained power and earned her moniker.
 Traveling the world with now Cardinal Pacelli, she controlled his daily meetings, giving access to the Cardinal by some officials while blocking access of others.
 During the next ten years, Sister Lehnart and Cardinal Pacelli worked in concert through the Vatican to strengthen Papal influence throughout the world, creating an understanding and a need to let people know about the Communist ideals threatening world stability.
 On the Cardinal’s visit to the United States, Sister Lehnart secretly helped broker meetings with Joe Kennedy and people close to President Franklin Roosevelt.
 Through these efforts, an offer was made to silence influential Catholic radio preacher Father Charles Coughlin, a strong, anti Semitic critic of President Roosevelt and whose radio sermons resembled Nazi propaganda, in return for a stronger American stance towards Communism while recognizing the Vatican as a sovereign state with an American diplomatic representative.

-Not long after returning to the Vatican, the decision to back Hitler in 1929 was now starting to haunt the Vatican eight years later.
-Now Mother Pascalina Lehnart, La Popessa truly came into her own.
+Not long after returning to the Vatican, the decision to back Hitler in 1929 was now starting to haunt it.
+Now Mother Pascalina truly came into her own.
 While the Pope was the official head of the Church, Cardinal Pacelli was now running most the operation at the Vatican.
 On February 10, 1939, Pope Pius XI died.
-While the Papal Conclave to announce the new Pope had gathered, La Popessa was locked in the same cell as Cardinal Pacelli, as all Cardinals are required to do before the election of the new Pope is announced, further enhancing La Popessa’s influence in the Vatican, keeping her out of the way of the Cardinals voting for the new Pope.
+While the Papal Conclave to announce the new Pope was gathered, La Popessa was locked in the same cell as Cardinal Pacelli, as all potential Popes are required to do before the election of a new Pope, further enhancing La Popessa’s influence in the Vatican by keeping her out of the way of the Cardinals voting for the new Pope.
 On March 2, 1939, Cardinal Pacelli was elected Pope Pius XII.
 Now was La Popessa’s true time to shine.